Willowwood in Cedar Falls, IA

 Cons

-• pro The property manager is rude, dismissive, and unprofessional.
+• pro The Property Manager is rude, dismissive and unprofessional.

-• pro The property owners should fire him; he is terrible at his job.
+• pro The property owners should fire him.

-• pro Maintenance requests are unresponsive.
+• pro Maintenance requests go unaddressed.

 Review